betaglot/plantabeta/docs/reference/Move/MoveOverview.md

 ## <move>What is a MotoError?</move>

-Errors don't necessarily come from you, they could arise from PlantMoto.
+Errors don't necessarily come from you, they could arise from PlantMove.

 ### MotoErrorRecovery